hi-digital-solutions/levels-assesment/README.md

 ## FAQs

 Q: What timeframe does this assessment cover?
 A: We’ll be doing this assessment yearly, so we’re looking for examples in the past year or so.

 Q: What constitutes the Organization?
 A: The Org will always include both HI Digital Solutions, and any other group we are working with (for example, Home Instead).

 Q: I’m doing a self assessment; how should I answer the question about “do I enjoy working with this person?”
 A: For self assessments, just leave this question blank.

 Q: I have low rankings on some Team or Org questions because of my role.
 What should I do?
 A: This will be part of the conversation around personal development; we will work together to determine where you should be focusing, and to find opportunities for you to be involved at the appropriate level.

 Q: The person I’m assessing hasn’t had a chance to participate in hiring.
 How should I rank them?
 A: You should rank them based on your experience.
-If you know they’ve never interviewed, then it’s fine to say “<Person> <Almost Never> <Brings the right people into the organization> <at the Individual level>,” or to leave the question blank.,
+If you know they’ve never interviewed, then it’s fine to say “<Person> <Almost Never> <Brings the right people into the organization> <at the Individual level>,” or to leave the question blank.